CassFairiesClub/ASCII-MEMORY/README.md

 | `c64` | Commodore 64 |
 | `solarized-dark` | Solarized Dark |

-- The styles are defined once, in `terminal-themes.js`, which both pages and both Sage packages share.
+- The styles are defined once, in `terminal-themes.js` inside the package.
 Only the id goes on-chain, and an unknown id falls back to `paper`.
 - Choosing a dark style ticks **Invert brightness** automatically, so bright areas of the image become dense characters that glow on the dark background.
 You can still untick it.
 - Fonts come from the viewer's system (for example Ubuntu Mono if it's installed).
 The Sage sandbox doesn't allow loading web fonts.